Spydirwebb/rest-game/README.md

 12/21 - added a delete modal (need to style).
 Delete works on the second click.
 Not sure why 02/14 - converting frontend to Next.
-Navbar created 02/16 - next - home screen recreated. working on character list screen
+Navbar created 02/16 - next - home screen recreated. working on character list screen 03/07 - character slug page is created, but needs styled